Health, Wellness, and Injury Prevention for MusiciansKeep yourself and your music making in top form!

 See p.
 246-249 of The Musician’s Way.

 American Academy of Otolaryngology.
-Global directory to locate a voice doctor.
+Global voice & hearing doctor directory.

 See p.
 250-269 of The Musician’s Way.